-During the month of February, learn more about Black history and culture through engaging storytelling, incredible food, dynamic video content and inspiring guest speakers – both on- and off-campus.
+Each year, during the month of February, learn more about Black history and culture through engaging storytelling, incredible food, dynamic video content and inspiring guest speakers.

 Jean Augustine is a Grenadian Canadian activist and politician.
 She was the first Black Canadian woman elected to the Parliament of Canada, and was solely responsible for championing legislation to recognize February as Black History Month in Canada, with a unanimous vote of 305–0.
 This statement allowed Canadians to honour their Black history during the same time that Americans had for generations.
 She was also the first Black Canadian to occupy the Speaker's Chair in the Canadian House of Commons.

 Serena Williams is an American professional tennis player and former world number 1 in women's single tennis.
 She is known for her determination, athleticism and shattering every glass ceiling put in her way.
 She revolutionized women's tennis, winning more Grand Slam singles titles than any other woman or man during the Open Era.

 Angela Davis is an American human rights activist, scholar and author.
 She became involved with the prison abolition movement – individuals and groups seeking to reduce the prison system, and replace them with places of rehabilitation – after being accused of complicity in a murder.
 She spent 16 months in jail, where she gained a new understanding and a passion for bringing awareness to the terrible conditions that prisoners face in the American prison system.
 She was eventually acquitted of all charges by an all-white jury and publicized how the system itself was oppressive.